-For a top thru-hiker pack, especially if you like Osprey, I suggest you look at the Osprey Exos 58 ($220, 2 lbs.
+The Osprey Exos 58 ($220, 2 lbs.
 11 oz.) or Exos 48 ($200, 2 lbs.
-5 oz.).
-The women’s version is the Eja 58 and Eja 48.
+5 oz.), and women’s Eja 58 and Eja 48, have long ranked among the best ultralight backpacks.
 I’ve used and liked the Exos 58 a lot since it first came out in 2008, including on a four-day, 86-mile backpacking trip in Yosemite National Park and on a weeklong hut trek in Italy’s Dolomite Mountains, and I more recently took the updated 2018 version of the Exos 58 on a six-day, 94-mile hike through Glacier National Park.

 The top-loading Exos and Eja carry 30 pounds or more comfortably thanks to an alloy perimeter frame and a pronounced bell shape that transfer much of the pack weight onto your hips, where you want it, and they have the capacity for weeklong trips and ultralight thru-hiking.
 Their trampoline-style back panel permits cooling air circulation.
 At just over 2.5 pounds, they have smart features like good compression, a removable lid, voluminous exterior pockets, and a handy trekking poles attachment on the left shoulder strap.